 - Marchex Call Marketplace.
 Marchex Call Marketplace is a mobile advertising network for businesses that depend on inbound phone calls to drive sales.
 We offer advertisers ad placements across numerous mobile and online media sources to deliver qualified calls to their businesses.
-It leverages Marchex Call Analytics platform for tracking, reporting and optimization.
+It leverages analytics for tracking, reporting and optimization.
 Advertisers are charged on a pay-per-call or cost per action basis. - Local Leads.
-Our Local Leads platform is a white-labeled, full service advertising solution for small business resellers, such as Yellow Pages providers and vertical marketing service providers, to sell call advertising, search marketing and other lead generation products through their existing sales channels to their small business advertisers.
+Our local leads platform is a white-labeled, full service advertising solution for small business resellers, such as Yellow Pages providers and vertical marketing service providers, to sell call advertising, search marketing and other lead generation products through their existing sales channels to their small business advertisers.
 These calls and leads are then fulfilled by us across our distribution network, including mobile sources, and search engines.
-The lead services we offer to small business advertisers through our Local Leads platform include pay-for-call, search marketing and ad creation and include advanced features such as call tracking, geo-targeting, campaign management, reporting and analytics.
-The Local Leads platform is highly scalable and has the capacity to support hundreds of thousands of advertiser accounts.
+The lead services we offer to small business advertisers through our local leads platform include pay-for-call, search marketing and ad creation and include advanced features such as call tracking, geo-targeting, campaign management, reporting and analytics.
+The local leads platform is highly scalable and has the capacity to support hundreds of thousands of advertiser accounts.
 Reseller partners and publishers generally pay us account fees and agency fees for our products in the form of a percentage of the cost of every click or call delivered to their advertisers.
-Through our contract with Yellowpages.com LLC ("YP"), we generate revenues from our local leads platform.
+Through our primary contract with Yellowpages.com LLC ("YP"), we generate revenues from our local leads platform.
 We also have a separate pay-for-call services arrangement with YP.
-In 2015, we extended these agreements through December 31, 2016.
-The primary local leads platform arrangement includes certain minimum fee commitments by YP through the first half of 2016 and provides YP additional flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract.
-YP is our largest reseller partner and was responsible for 31% and 24% of our total revenues in the quarters ended March 31, 2015 and 2016, respectively.
+In 2016, we extended these agreements through December 31, 2018.
+The primary local leads platform arrangement provides YP flexibility to migrate active accounts to itself or a third-party provider prior to the end of an advertiser contract and provides YP with certain termination rights beginning January 1, 2018 upon four months of notice.
+YP is our largest reseller partner and was responsible for 24% and 22% of our total revenues in the three months ended March 31, 2016 and 2017, respectively.
 We also have a separate distribution partner agreement with YP.